While visiting Oahu, there are a few places that offer some unique items to bring home, for yourself or for friends and family.

 Dole Plantation Store

 On a previous post I mentioned how surprised I was to find so many products at the Dole Plantation store.
 It’s where I found most of my souvenirs- Hawaiian quilting fabric for my mother-in-law and a leather bracelet for my niece with her name written in Hawaiian.
-They also had jewelry and your many, many food products.
+They also carry jewelry and many, many food products.
 You can also have them ship you some pineapples and believe me, after trying their pineapple in the store, you will want to!

-The family that owns the Kualoa Farm also rents land to local makers to sell their products.
+The family that owns Kualoa Farm also rents land to local makers to sell their products.
 If you are driving up to the North Shore or to Kualoa Farm for a tour, stop by and try different types of macadamia, coffee and chocolate.
-We brought back several flavors of Macadamia nut and coffee.
+We brought back several flavors of each.
 This is a good place to support the local farmers.

 What I liked the best about this market was to find fresh fruit and fresh coconut water at a very reasonable price.
-However, I don’t think it was worth the drive and I couldn’t find a unique gift, but if you need to buy in bulk- for the whole family, this may be the place for it.
+However, I don’t think it was worth the drive, because I couldn’t find a unique gift that I liked, but if you need to buy in bulk- for the whole family, this is the place for it.

 Here is some info about the market: